 Qualifications and skills employers look for:

 - Health Care qualifications.
-This could be a HLT41115 – Certificate IV in Health Care or HLT51015 (replaced with the HLT41120 – Certificate IV in Health Care) – Diploma of Paramedical Science (replaced with the HLT51020 – Diploma of Emergency Health Care)
+This could be a HLT41115 – Certificate IV in Health Care or HLT51015 (superseded by HLT41120 – Certificate IV in Health Care) – Diploma of Paramedical Science (superseded by HLT51020 – Diploma of Emergency Health Care)